Camillahannesbo/BDS_MLOPs_Assignment/README.md

 ---

-## Objektives:
+## Objectives:
-This repository contains all notebooks and local datafiles for the final assigment in the module data engineering and machine learning operations in business (*"MLOPs" in short*)
+This repository contains all notebooks and local datafiles for the final assignment in the module data engineering and machine learning operations in business (*"MLOPs" in short*)

-The objektives for this assigment is to build a predicting system the electricity prices in Denmark based on weather conditions, previous prices, and the Danish holidays.
+The objective of this assignment is to build a prediction system that predicts the electricity prices in Denmark based on weather conditions, previous prices, and the Danish holidays.

 ## Structure:
-There is four notebooks in the folder "*notebooks*":
+There are four notebooks in the folder "*notebooks*":

-1. **Feature Backfill**: How to load, engineer and create feature groups.
+1. **Feature Backfill**: Data is loaded and we engineer and create feature groups.
-2. **Feature Pipeline**: How to parse new data and insert into feature groups.
+2. **Feature Pipeline**: New data are parsed and inserted into feature groups.
-3. **Training Pipeline**: How to build a feature view, training dataset split, train a model and save it in the Model Registry.
+3. **Training Pipeline**: Building feature view,  training dataset split, training a model, and saving it in the Model Registry.
-4. **Inference Pipeline**: How to retrieve a trained model from the model registry and use it for batch inference.
+4. **Inference Pipeline**: The trained model is retrieved from the model registry and used for batch inference.

 ### Feature Backfill

-API:
+The data is loaded from three different API's,

 ### Feature Pipeline